BrandonWarrior/ukhikes/README.md

 ---

 ### **4️⃣ Unable to Login Using Email Instead of Username**
-- **Cause**: Django-allauth defaulted to username-based authentication.
+- **Bug**: Django-allauth defaulted to username-based authentication.
 - **Fix**:
   - Enabled email-based login in `settings.py`:
     ```python